afriedrichsen/ddos_analyzer/README.md

 Analyze log events for IP/host information and determine if that host is part of a DDOS attack, either ongoing or based on historical data.

+### Overview

+At its core, this analyzer tool runs on the Cloudera Hadoop stack.

+Data is harvested from log files/sources using a (scalable) Python script.

+Data is fed from the log files provided to the script to Apache Kafka.
+Apache Flume is used to further aggregate, index and filter the log messages sent by Kafka.

+Oozie jobs execute the necessary SQL to load the messages into Hive tables where analysis is conducted to identify if the user's IP is part of a DDOS campaign.

 ### Prerequisites

 The following tools are needed to run this demo/POC.